 As part of the program of student personnel services, the college provides health services for the protection and maintenance of student health.
 These health services, under the direction of a medical doctor and consisting of a full-time staff, assisted on a part-time basis by several medical specialists, are available to students for consultation, treatment of minor physical difficulties and emergencies, and counsel as to additional proper procedures.
 Full-time nurses are on duty.
 During the weeks the college is in session, students may obtain appointments with specialists during the hours they are available at the Office of Health Services.
-A student must be currently enrolled for seven or more units of credit to be eligible for other than emergency treatment.
+A student must be emergency treatment.